loftwah/ubuntu-box/scripts/collection/thegoogle/design.md

 - SQLite for structured data (events, emails, file operations, parsed PDF data).
 - DigitalOcean Spaces or Google Drive for file storage.
-- For better performance and concurrency, consider PostgreSQL in production.

 ### 3.5 Report Generator